benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 The `export default` prefix lets you mark the main function in a file so that you can later import it from other files.

+## React Rules

+### Component Rules

+- Keeping Components Pure
+- If you can, update all the relevant state in the event handlers.
+- If you want to reset the entire component tree’s state, pass a **different key** to your component.
+- Avoid updating state in an effect
+- You can store information from previous renders, but need to use condition, and also, the logic is hard to read. try to avoid.
+- When you call the `set` function of useState hook during render, React will re-render that component immediately after your component exits with a `return` statement, and before rendering the children.
+- State behaves more like a snapshot.
+Setting it does not change the state variable you already have, but instead triggers a re-render.
+- React will ignore your update if the next state is equal to the previous state, as determined by an Object.is comparison.
+- In Strict Mode, React will call some of your functions twice instead of once.

 ## React frameworks
 If you want to build a new app or a new website fully with React, use frameworks.